keptn-contrib/job-executor-service/docs/Integration Test Guide.md

 ## Running integration tests

-The integration tests can be run in two different ways: locally with `go test` or via a GitHub Workflow.
+Integration tests can be run in two different ways: locally with `go test` or via triggering the "Integration Tests" GitHub Workflow.

 ### Locally
 For running the integration tests locally, you have to clone the repository and install the required Go version.